influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/token/get.md

 ---
-title: influxctl token list
+title: influxctl token get
 description: >
-  The `influxctl token list` command lists all database tokens in an InfluxDB Cloud Dedicated cluster.
+  The `influxctl token get` command returns information about a database token in an InfluxDB Cloud Dedicated cluster.
 menu:
   influxdb_cloud_dedicated:
     parent: influxctl token
 weight: 301
 ---

-The `influxctl token list` command lists all database tokens in an InfluxDB Cloud Dedicated cluster.
+The `influxctl token get` command returns information about a database token in an InfluxDB Cloud Dedicated cluster.

 The `--format` option lets you print the output in other formats.
 By default, the 'table' format is used, but the 'json' format is